 - Fine-tuning index performance by setting fill factor, SharePoint databases work best with an 80% fill factor.
 To view the fill factor value of one or more indexes, query the sys.indexes catalog view.
 But setting fill factor will occupy more space.
 Set the default fill factor in server properties.

 - To determine if we have the appropriate amount of RAM allocated to your SQL Server instance, we can monitor the following two SQL Server performance counters:

-In Addition to SQL server best practices for SharePoint 2010, There are certain aspects on SharePoint side also to look in to:
+In Addition to SQL server best practices for SharePoint 2010, There are certain aspects on the SharePoint side also to look into:

-- Avoid more than 2000 site collections in a same database
+- Avoid more than 2000 site collections in the same database

-- Keep the number of Content database per web application < 100, otherwise it will degrade the web application performance (SharePoint 2010 supports 300 Content Db’s)
+- Keep the number of Content databases per web application < 100; otherwise, it will degrade the web application performance (SharePoint 2010 supports 300 Content Db’s)

-- Use dedicated SQL Server for SharePoint.
-Devote SQL server only to SharePoint , Don’t use a Shared one with other applications.
+- Use a dedicated SQL Server for SharePoint.
+Devote SQL server only to SharePoint, Don’t use a Shared one with other applications.

-- Use dedicated database for large site collections: > 50 GB
+- Use a dedicated database for large site collections: > 50 GB

-- Set “Quotas” in SharePoint at web application level
+- Set “Quotas” in SharePoint at the web application level

-- Set Max Degree of parallelism to 1 for SQL Server instance.
+- Set the Max Degree of parallelism to 1 for the SQL Server instance.